 Failed at Breastfeeding? – It’s Okay

-baby holding a flower
+baby with flower

 It is already a massive adjustment having a precious new baby to look after, not to mention what our bodies undergo.
 But breastfeeding troubles can bring with it many additional stressors.